Energy & Sustainability Projects

 Hybrid, Plug-In Hybrid & Electric Vehicle Fleet

 Sonoma Water is currently electrifying our fleet with electric, plug-in hybrid, and hybrid vehicles.
-After achieving a carbon free energy supply, the Energy Strategic Plan was formed in order to create goals moving past our electricity supply.
 Since 2006, we've seen a reduction of GHGs by over 85% in our overall carbon footprint.
 This was entirely due to our electricity supply alone.
 Now, our largest source of GHGs is our transportation related fleet emissions.
 Sonoma Water purchased its first hybrid electric vehicle in 2006.
-As of 2017, Sonoma Water has 26 hybrid, plug-in hybrid and electric vehicles, which is 20% of the entire fleet of vehicles.
-Sonoma Water has joined a coalition of Bay Area local governments to pursue a grant through the Metropolitan Transportation Commission to fund fleet electric vehicles and charging infrastructure.
-Through the grant, Sonoma Water has received funding to supplement the purchase of five electric vehicles.
-In addition to charging stations already located at several Sonoma Water facilities, five charging stations are planned for installation by the end of the year through the grant.
-Learn more about our Electric Vehicle Fleet.
+As of 2017, Sonoma Water has 26 hybrid, plug-in hybrid and electric vehicles, which is 20% of the fleet of vehicles.

 Hybrid and Plug-In Hybrid vehicles